Breaking: Zamfara Worshippers Gunned Down In Mosque

 The resident described the attack as "barbaric and inhuman", adding that some of the injured victims are now receiving medical treatment and responding well.

-DSP Yazid Abubakar, the spokesperson of the state police command, when contacted about the attack, said he was yet to be briefed about what happened by the Divisional Police Officer, who was in charge of the area.
+DSP Yazid Abubakar, the spokesperson of the state police command, when contacted about the attack, said he had yet to be briefed about what happened by the Divisional Police Officer, who was in charge of the area.

 The attack came barely a week after a similar attack happened in the Gidan Turbe villa, also in the Tsafe LGA.
 About 40 worshippers were said to have been kidnapped during a down prayer as well.